PdoyleC/rock-paper-scissors/README.md

 ### Game Area
 - In the game area the user is asked to enter either R for Rock, P for Paper, and S for Scissors.
-- If another letter or number is entered an error will appear, That input isn't valid.
+- If another letter or number is entered an error will appear, that input isn't valid.
 Please enter 'R' OR 'P' OR 'S'!".
 - The computers choice is random, and the computers result is checked against the user choice.
-- The users and computers choice is displayed to the user and if it's a Win, Lose or Draw.
+- The users and computers choice are displayed to the user and if it's a Win, Lose or Draw.
 - The user has a choice to continue to play for ever, or they can exit the game or go back to the menu.
 - It is at this point the number of wins and total games played are saved to google sheets for later display.

 ![Game Play](documentation/gameplay.png)

-### New User Name
+### New UserName
-- A new player can enter there username without exiting the game and starting the game again.
+- A new player can enter their username without exiting the game and starting the game again.

 ### Score Area
 - This area shows the current user there score.
-- The user can see there results for the last 10 games that they have played.
+- The user can see their results for the last 10 games that they have played.
-- The user can search for other users by there user name.
+- The user can search for other users by their username.
 <details>
 <summary>Features Image</summary>